kaminiwalunj/AI-102-AIEngineer/Instructions/17-image-classification.md

 1. Click the *settings* (&#9881;) icon at the top right of the **Performance** page to view the project settings.
 2. Under **General** (on the left), note the **Project Id** that uniquely identifies this project.
-3. On the right, under **Resources** note that the key and endpoint are shown.
+3. On the right, under **Resources** note that the key and endpoints are shown.
 These are the details for the *training* resource (you can also obtain this information by viewing the resource in the Azure portal).

 ## Use the *training* API